istio/tools/cmd/license-lint/README.md

     $ license-lint --config <config file> --report
     ```

-1. Dumps.
+1. Dump.
 Shows all licenses for all dependencies:

     ```bash
     $ license-lint --config <config file> --dump
+    ```

+1. Mirror.
+Generates a `licenses` directory enumerating all modules and their
+exact license files.

+    ```bash
+    $ license-lint --mirror
     ```

 The configuration is specified in a YAML file with four stanzas: